 2. No one from any bank will ask for your log in information.
 They already have it, they are the bank.
-If anyone asks you for login information other than a bank or trusted financial planning site like Personal Capital, you know they have bad intentions.
+If anyone asks you for login information other than a bank or trusted financial planning site like Empower, you know they have bad intentions.

 3. You did not win a lottery in the United Kingdom nor did a dead person in Nigeria left you a fortune.
 If someone says that you will get lots of money and only need to wire or send them a smaller amount to get access, they are lying.
 I know many of us can recognize these scams, but many people fall for them each day.

 5. Make sure your browser https, rather than just http:, when you sign into online banking or any website dealing with your money.
 The s stands for secure and indicates that the site is using Secure Socket Language (SSL) to ensure your transmission across the web is encrypted.
 If you don’t have an SSL connection and use public wi-fi, anyone can access and steal your information.
 Your info can also be picked up by a clever hacker, but SSL keeps you safe.

 6. Shred any mail that has your name and address.
 Most importantly, shred credit card applications.
 All someone really needs to cause you a headache and possibly cost you a lot of money is your name and address.
 They can make up the rest.
 When I worked in the bank, I once had to help a customer who had their identity stolen exactly this way.
 I have the Royal HG120 12-Sheet Cross-Cut Shredder in my home office.